-Kenneth Cole’s done it again.
-Infamous for his inappropriate usage of 9/11 and the violent protests of Cairo as launching pads for jokes about his latest designs before, Cole has once again been caught with his shoe—err, I mean foot—in his mouth as he attempted to use the atrocities in Syria to promote his newest collection.
+Kenneth Cole has done it again.
+Infamous for his inappropriate use of 9/11 and the violent protests of Cairo as launching pads for jokes about his latest designs, Cole has once again been caught with his shoe—err, I mean foot—in his mouth as he attempted to use the atrocities in Syria to promote his newest collection.
 Here’s Cole’s latest gaff:

 Now, I’m a big stickler when I say fashion and politics are intertwined.
 But never did I ever expect designers to take the relationship so literally.
 So Kenneth Cole’s latest Twitter-flub really begs an interesting question: When shouldn’t fashion be political?

 In 2009, controversy struck Vogue Italia when they published their “State of Emergency” photo spread, which added a sartorially-appealing effect to President George Bush’s post-9/11 national security measures: you know, the more intense background checks and those more invasive airport pat downs?
 I was horrified by the ways in which photographer Steven Meisel used the increased incidents of police brutality and racial profiling towards those who were perceived to be terrorists at that time as a backdrop to the trends of Milan’s fashion week.
 By the look of the photos, I don’t think Meisel was making a statement against America’s state of emergency, but rather endorsing it by making it look good, fashionable.
 At that point, I dared to a propose a question that Meryl Streep’s character in “A Devil Wears Prada” would more likely kill me for asking: When did someone’s Fall collection become more important than world-wide violence?